DidierSpaier/absm/README.md

 work as expected otherwise.
 The "on demand" boot entries are associated with a hot key bearing their number (most recent first) so users can just press this key to boot a wanted snapshot.

-Each snapshot bears as as name its creation date, and all creations, deletions and restorations are logged.
+Each snapshot bears as name its creation date, and all creations, deletions and restorations are logged.

 `absm` allows to rescue a system damaged because of a faulty update or a